coda-it/gowebapp/README.md

 #### Back-end
 ##### Layers

-This project shared the idea of Uncle's Sam 'Clean Architecture' principles and is an example of a layerd architecture.
+This project shares the idea of Uncle's Sam 'Clean Architecture' principles and is an example of a layered architecture.
 Below layers are presented from the inner-most to the outer-most:

 * domain
     * models